ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

 to the simulation scene's origin, and the :ned:`OsgGeographicCoordinateSystem` module is responsible for converting between geographical and Cartesian coordinates.
-In order to define the mapping between the two, the geographical coordinates of the simulation scene's origin must be specified in the coordinate system module's :par:`sceneLongitude` and :par:`sceneLatitude` parameters.
+To define the mapping between the two, the geographical coordinates of the simulation scene's origin must be specified in the coordinate system module's :par:`sceneLongitude` and :par:`sceneLatitude` parameters.
 In our configuration, the scene's origin is set to somewhere